 Types of Study Abroad Programs

-Students may receive resident credit at Maryland for programs sponsored by UM academic departments and administered by Education Abroad.
-These include semester programs in London, Nice, Alcalá, Berlin, Barcelona, Rome, Shanghai, Beijing, and Haifa and short term courses taught by Maryland faculty during the summer, winter term, and spring break in locations ranging from Morocco to Brazil.
+Maryland Administered Programs: Students may receive Maryland resident credit for programs sponsored by academic departments and administered by Education Abroad.
+These include semester programs in Copenhagen, Haifa, Korea, London, Nice, Seville, Berlin, Barcelona, and Rome, as well as more than 70 short term courses taught by Maryland faculty during the summer, winter term, and spring break in locations ranging from Morocco to Brazil.
 In addition to high-quality instruction, Maryland programs offer cultural activities, internships, and service opportunities to help students maximize their engagement with the host-country culture.

 Maryland Approved and Affiliated Programs: EA administers a wide range of programs in collaboration with vetted study abroad providers and universities, including The Council on International Educational Exchange (CIEE), the Institute for the International Education of Students, Macquarie University (Australia), The Education Abroad Network, ACTR Russia, and the University Studies Abroad Consortium (USAC).